Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - Throw in chopped onions and green chilies.
 Saute the mixture until the onions become pinkish and translucent.

 - Add the chopped tomatoes (or tomato pulp) and salt.
 Cook the mixture for 4-5 minutes on high heat while stirring occasionally.
 Afterward, reduce heat.

-- Add the turmeric powder, garam masala powder, amchur powder, and red chili powder.
+- Add turmeric powder, garam masala powder, amchur powder, and red chili powder.
 Saute for 1 minute.

 - Transfer the curry to a serving bowl.
 Garnish with chopped coriander leaves and onion slices.
-Serve with roti, chapati, jawar roti, poori, paratha, etc. Enjoy!
+Serve it with roti, chapati, jawar roti, poori, paratha, etc. Enjoy!